Divide-By-0/blog/content/posts/travel.md

       - **James Turrell Skyspace Near Exploratorium**: There's a skyspace around here!
     <!-- Neogenesis House: Removed due to association with Genesis house. -->
   - ### LA Area, California
+    - Food
+      - **B Sweeet**: Haven't been yet.
+In LA, a bread pudding shop with 40 flavors.
+    - Experiences
       - **Mars College**: Haven't been yet.
 One of my close friends' favorite alternative communes.
-      - **B Sweeet**: Haven't been yet.
-In LA, a bread pudding shop with 40 flavors.
       - **Dream Catcher**: Haven't been yet.
 This Janet Echelman art piece is permanently on display in West Hollywood, and I think her art is particularly interesting.
+      - **Secret Cinema**: Haven't tried yet.
+Immersive theatre where you become an actor as well!
   - ### Other USA
     - **McKamey Manor in Summertown, Tennessee**: I haven't been, and wouldn't recommend it.
 It's a real-life torture haunted house, where you say a 40 page waiver document out loud and then the guy running it tortures you.
 It's definitely toeing the line of sadistic and illegal (though reportedly there is a safe word that works most of the time), but it is novel nevertheless and thus makes the cut here.
     - **Akron Ohio Haunted Schoolhouse**: I haven't been, but this looks interesting ‒ much more benign than a real-life torture chamber, but the online reviews rave about the quality of scares and actors.